What the Acquidex Score means — and what it doesn't.

 Top-tier fundamentals.
 Pricing is defensible, fundability is high, and transfer risk is minimal.

 Significant risk flags.
-Asset durability or fundability is questionable.
-Experienced operators only.
+Asset durability or fundability is questionable across multiple dimensions.

 Major red flags in pricing, transferability, or earnings quality.
 Does not meet minimum defensive thresholds.